 From vampire-fighting Daywalkers to The Shape of Water, the Oscar-winning filmmaker has proven that he can tell stories in multiple genres and not get pigeonholed.
 His visual style is as distinct as his emphasis on misfit characters that keep you either at the edge of your seat or reaching for tissues.
-In honor of this exceptional filmmaker's first comic book movie celebrating its 20th anniversary, here's a look at del Toro's full body of work — which spans three decades and counting.
+In honor of this exceptional filmmaker's latest film, here's a look at del Toro's full body of work — which spans three decades and counting.
 (Please note that Pinocchio will be added to this list next week.)

 11. Mimic (1997)

 The story of a genetically tailored savior bug that dangerously outgrows it virus-smashing usefulness, Mimic fell victim to some behind-the-scenes vagaries of moviemaking that’ve kept del Toro’s early-career directing effort from ascending higher on a best-of list like this.
 But for longtime fans, it’s definitely still worth a watch.
 In addition to the kind of creepy horror imagery that would go on to become del Toro’s hallmark (think suspended fetuses and freaky insect hybrids that merge mantises with cockroaches), it fielded a killer cast that included Josh Brolin, Charles F. Dutton, F. Murray Abraham, and Oscar-winner Mira Sorvino.
 The latter turns in an intense performance as Dr. Susan Tyler — the scientist whose germ-killing bug creations return years later to unleash a new kind of human-insect havoc.

 Even if it’s not del Toro at the top of his craft, Mimic still hits the sci-fi horror spot with scares to spare, while marshaling a ton of creepy themes that he would come to rely on — and perfect — in later films.